 Day 3, Day 4 & Day 5:

-I’ve very low flow on these days and I just go for my Sport.
+Very low flow in the last 3 days and I just go for my Sport.
 It holds 1.5 regular pads or 3 regular tampons.
 Mostly I wear it for 24 hours.
 But it’s totally up to you to change every 6 to 8 hours.

 So, I just interchange these 3 and use them for my entire period.
 I just love Thinx and my 4th Thinx pair is on my way (while writing this post).